sgore-godaddy/wrhs-next-mcp/README.md

 1. Ensure the server is configured in Cursor (see Installation)
 2. Restart Cursor
-3. Check MCP connection status in Settings → Features → Model Context Protocol
+3. Check MCP connection status in **Settings... → Cursor Settings → Tools & MCP**
 4. Test by asking Cursor:
    - "Use the wrhs-api to get object named 'test'"
    - "Fetch head information for 'myapp' in 'production' environment"